-This Illness and Attitude section contains a summary of many patients who are suffering grave life threatening diseases and how each one approach their illness.
+This Illness and Attitude section contains a summary of many patients who are suffering from grave life-threatening diseases and how each one approaches their illness.

 There are many who have a positive approach to life and others who look at it so negatively.

 All names have been changed to maintain privacy.

 A young 35-year-old man from another country came to us with a large thigh tumor which proved to be a sarcoma which was not sensitive to radiotherapy or chemotherapy.
 A PET Scan showed he had spread to both the lungs.
 There were multiple metastases bilaterally in the lungs.

 He talked about his illness very freely and was not hesitant.
 He was aware that his illness was life-threatening and it was wonderful to see him so positive in life.
 We repeatedly told him to have the source removed by having the leg amputated, which he bluntly refused.

 I asked him why he was worsening his bleak chances of survival.
 He took out his mobile and showed me the photo of his three lovely children aged between 1 year and 10 years.
 He said, “If I lose my leg who will bring up these children and my wife who are totally dependent upon me.
 Doc, I believe in miracles and I feel there is another power other than on earth that will help me.”

 He was given chemotherapy, as desired by him, and it made little difference and over the six weeks, I saw him slowly slipping away.
 He was in severe pain and developed high-grade fever for which he had to be given strong pain-killers and antipyretics.

 What I did admire in this young man was his resilience and a strong desire to be well.
 He never broke down before me and I know he probably he felt he has taken the wrong decision.
 He said, “let now go back to my country, as I am.
 I will have whatever treatment is available with my family beside me’